Vonage/vivid-3/libs/components/src/lib/tooltip/README.md

 - Tooltip has a `role` tooltip.
 - Be sure to add `aria-describedby= "tooltip's id"` on the tooltip trigger element for screen readers readability.
-- The trigger of the Tooltip must be focusable and interactive.
+- The trigger of the tooltip must be focusable and interactive.
+- A tooltip cannot contain interactive or focusable content.
 - Tooltip should show on mouse hover and keyboard focus.
-- A tooltip cannot contain interactive or focusable content.
-- Tabbing to the element displays the tooltip.
+- Tabbing to the element should display the tooltip.
-- Escape hides the tooltip.
+- Escape should hide the tooltip.

 ## Usage Examples